xietianshu/IsaacLab/docs/source/deployment/docker.rst

 or else they will default to image_extension ``base``:

 1. ``start``: This builds the image and brings up the container in detached mode (i.e. in the background).
-2. ``enter``: This begins a new bash process in an existing isaaclab container, and which can be exited without bringing down the container.
+2. ``build``: This builds the image but does not bring up the container.
-3. ``config``: This outputs the compose.yaml which would be result from the inputs given to ``container.py start``.
+3. ``config``: This outputs the compose.yaml which would be result from the inputs given to ``python container.py start``.
 This command is useful for debugging a compose configuration.
 4. ``copy``: This copies the ``logs``, ``data_storage`` and ``docs/_build`` artifacts, from the ``isaac-lab-logs``, ``isaac-lab-data`` and ``isaac-lab-docs`` volumes respectively, to the ``docker/artifacts`` directory.
 These artifacts persist between docker container instances and are shared between image extensions.
+5. ``enter``: This begins a new bash process in an existing isaaclab container, and which can be exited without bringing down the container.
-5. ``stop``: This brings down the container and removes it.
+6. ``stop``: This brings down the container and removes it.

 The following shows how to launch the container in a detached state and enter it: